uQr/cordova-docs/DPS_test/articles/known-issues/known-issues-cordova5.md

 ----------
 **Ripple throws error when starting up Cordova 5.0.0:** Ripple does not function properly in Cordova 5.0.0 due to a newly introduced validation check.
 This problem was fixed in Cordova 5.1.1.

-##Apache Cordova 5.x.x and Visual Studio 2015 RC
+## Known issues with Apache Cordova 5.x.x and Visual Studio 2015 RC
 ----------
 **Visual Studio 2015 RC uses Ant to build Android with Cordova 5.x.x:** Visual Studio 2015 RC uses Ant to build Android while the command line has switched to Gradle by default in version 5.0.0 of the CLI.
 When switching between Visual Studio and the command line with the version of Android in Cordova 5.0.0, you may want to specify that the platform should be built with Ant instead if you are running into unexpected issues.